Electronic Information in Personal Injury Cases

 Electronic Information Personal Injury-Voluminous Records

 Voluminous records may come in a number of different forms.
 Probably the most common form that lawyers deal with is medical records.
 Those medical records may have an audit trail.
-It tells you when anyone accessed those records, who accessed them and what change, if any, they made.
+It tells you when anyone accessed those records, who accessed them, when they accessed them and what change, if any, they made.

 Those records, when they are accessed by the provider are in what is called “native form”.
 Native form simply means the form that the provider sees when they’re making the entry.
 When those records are then copied and sent to someone in printed form, they are converted to PDF.
 They look totally different than what the provider saw.
 There may be instances where you need to have these documents not only in PDF but also in native form.